Which Georgians are in the Rock & Roll Hall of Fame?

 Ray Charles

 Charles, widely considered one of the most influential singers, songwriters and pianists and an architect of soul music, was born in Albany.
-Despite losing his sight as a child, Charles learned to play multiple instruments and recorded hits including “Georgia On My Mind” and “Hit the Road Jack.”
+Despite losing his sight as a child, Charles learned to play multiple instruments and recorded “Georgia On My Mind,” “Hit the Road Jack” and other hits.
 He was inducted into the Rock & Roll Hall of Fame in 1986, and his life was depicted in the 2004 Jamie Foxx biopic “Ray.”

 Missy Elliott

-The Portsmouth, Virginia, native and longtime Atlanta resident already had a strong reputation as a songwriter and producer (most notably for late R&B singer Aaliyah) before dropping her debut album in 1997.
+The Portsmouth, Virginia, native and longtime Atlanta resident already had a strong reputation as a songwriter and producer (most notably for R&B singer Aaliyah) before dropping her debut album in 1997.
 Since then, the multifaceted star forged an unprecedented trail in hip-hop, led by captivating visuals and memorable lines that were witty and raunchy.
-Elliott was inducted into the Rock & Roll Hall of Fame in 2023, becoming the first female rapper to do so.
+Elliott was inducted in 2023, becoming the first female rapper in the Hall of Fame.

 The Famous Flames

-Formed as a quartet in 1953 in Toccoa, the Famous Flames was a blues vocal group that included James Brown, Bobby Byrd, Bobby Bennett and Lloyd Stallworth.
-The act, inducted into the Rock & Roll Hall of Fame in 2017, is most known for the hit “Please, Please, Please.”
+Formed as a quartet in 1953 in Toccoa, the Famous Flames was a blues vocal group made up of James Brown, Bobby Byrd, Bobby Bennett and Lloyd Stallworth.
+The act, inducted in 2017, is most known for the hit “Please, Please, Please.”

 Isaac Hayes